bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 22°
+- 19°
-- Windy and Overcast
+- Windy and Mostly Cloudy
-- 76% humidity
+- 78% humidity
-- 20 mph wind
+- 15 mph wind
-- 89% cloud cover
+- 73% cloud cover
 - 41 AQI 🟩
-- 0.3 inches of rain and 0.52 inches of snow in the past 24 hours
+- 0.12 inches of rain and 0.52 inches of snow in the past 24 hours
 - 0.58 inches of snow and 0.03 inches of rain expected in the next 48 hours